-The simulation uses the Atomic Simulation Environment (ASE) \citep{ase-paper} with the MACE potential calculator.
+For the remaining simulations in this work, a water ZrO$_2$ system is studied.
 The simulation setup is taken from \citet{Yang_et_al2021} which studied an ab initio molecular dynamics simulations of an interface between monoclinic phase ZrO$_2$ with the (1$\bar{1}$1) surface orientation at the interface to the liquid water.
 This is shown in Figure \ref{fig:domain} highlighting the dimensions of the solid and liquid regions.
 This particular surface was chosen as it is reported to have the lowest energy orientation \citep{Christensen_et_al98}.
-The simulation cell contained 96 formula units of ZrO$_2$, as in \citet{Yang_et_al2021} but with the number of water molecules doubled to give a slightly larger fluid region.
+The simulation cell contained 96 formula units of ZrO$_2$, as in \citet{Yang_et_al2021} but with the number of water molecules doubled to give a larger fluid region.
 The simulation cell is triclinic, to accommodate the ZrO$_2$ cell, with dimensions $13.6\AA \times 13.6\AA \times 40.3\AA$ in $x$, $y$ and $z$ respectively.
 The solid walls are about $7\AA$ at the top and bottom, with periodic boundaries connecting all sides.
+There is no need for fixing or tethering of the walls, as the use of ZrO$_2$ gives a stable interface with the water.
+No fluid flow or thermal gradient is applied in these simulations, which removes the added complexity of streaming velocity in the pressure and heat flux measurements.
+Instead, the NEMD behaviour of the system is explored by taking very short timescales in local regions, where the assumption of global equilibrium is not valid and the balance of time evolving and flux terms in the control volume equations validate the MoP pressure away from equilibrium.
+The system is also inhomogeneous with a liquid-solid interface, providing spatial variation which is sufficient to explore the known limitation of the virial form of pressure.
 The domain was split into 400 control volume slabs, each of size $\Delta z=0.1\AA$, with the momentum and energy in the volume collected along with the stress and heat flux on the top and bottom planes of each volume.
-Unless otherwise stated, all quantities in this work are given in the standard units for ASE, where $amu=eV=\AA=K=1$ and times in the ASE time unit are $t=\AA\sqrt{amu/eV}$ which means one ASE time unit is approximatly $10.2fs$.
+Unless otherwise stated, all quantities in this work are given in the standard units for ASE, where $amu=eV=$\AA$=K=1$ and times in the ASE time unit are $t=\AA\sqrt{amu/eV}$ which means one ASE time unit is approximately $10.2fs$.